Trichechus hesperamazonicus: Distribution

 The Latin name hesperamazonicus refers to the western localization of the species, hesperos (west) and amazonicus (from the Amazon region).
-The fossil was found near the village of Araras, in Nova Mamoré, state of Rondonia, Brazil.
-The site also yielded pampatheres and a fossil species of tapir.
-14C dates from associated wood samples give an age of 44,710 ± 880 years before present.
+The fossil was found near the village of Araras, in Nova Mamoré, state of Rondônia, Brazil.
+Since the Rio Madeira Formation.
+The site also yielded pampatheres, a fossil species of tapir and the podocnemidid river turtle Peltocephalus maturin.14C dates from associated wood samples give an age of 44,710 ± 880 years before present.
 At that time, the Madeira River had slow currents and many marginal lakes.
 At the end of the Pleistocene, changes on the river regime originated several rapids, creating an environment unsuitable to manatees, that are currently absent from the region.